selvam920/trina_grid/doc/features/scrollbars.md

 ## Limitations

-- The `TrinaScrollbarConfig` settings only apply to the grid's main scrollbars, not to any scrollable widgets inside cells.
+- The scrollbar settings only apply to the grid's main scrollbars, not to any scrollable widgets inside cells.
 - Some scrollbar properties might not be available on all platforms due to platform-specific implementations.

 ## Related Features

 - [Column Freezing](column-freezing.md) - Learn how to freeze columns in place while scrolling horizontally
 - [Frozen Rows](frozen-rows.md) - Learn how to freeze rows in place while scrolling vertically